 The effort to contain the contamination and repair the site eventually involved over 500,000 workers, known as ‘Liquidators’ and cost 18 billion Rubles.
 Unit 2 was shut down in 1991, and unit 1 in 1997.
 Energy shortages necessitated the continued operation of unit 3 until 2000.
 Almost 6000 people continued to work at the plant every day.

 A Russian publication concluded that 985,000 premature cancer deaths occurred across Europe and Asia between 1986 and 2004 as a result of radioactive contamination from Chernobyl.
 Nearly 5 million people, including more than 1 million children, still live near dangerous levels of radioactive contamination in Belarus and Ukraine.

-If you found this Blog Post interesting please click Share.
-For more by author Paul Andrews, click on Books in the main menu.
+If you found this Blog Post interesting, please click a Share option below.
+For more by author Paul Andrews, click on BOOKS in the main menu.

 Similar themed posts: Welcome to Hell – the Town that Burned from Beneath